avocado-framework/avocado-vt/docs/source/MultiHostMigration.rst

 Running Multi Host Migration Tests
 ==================================

-virt-test is our test suite, but for simplicity purposes it can only run on a single host.
-For multi host tests, you'll need the full autotest + virt-test package, and the procedure is more complex.
+Avocado-VT is our test suite, but for simplicity purposes it can only run on a single host.
+For multi host tests, you'll need the full autotest + Avocado-VT package, and the procedure is more complex.
 We'll try to keep this procedure as objective as possible.